brickatyourfeet/jewell-practice/solutions/studying_learning.md

 ##### Why should you be satisfied with small improvements in your work?

-Even if you are only improving a tiny bit each time you do something, that progress over time will lead to mastery of a task.
+Even if you are only improving a tiny bit each time you do something, that progress over time will lead to sea_testy of a task.
 Skill and knowledge come through countless iteration, not through executing perfectly on the first iteration.

 ##### Why is it counterintuitive to compare your work to the work of others?